jayshah19949596/Machine-Learning-Models/K-Nearest Neigbour/README.md

 ### Task
-    In this task you will implement k-nearest neighbor classification.
+    In this task you will implement k-nearest neighbor classification using Euclidean Distance.

 ### Command-line Arguments